wjsutton/wjsutton.github.io/docs/Tableau-Tips-Tricks-1-Sheet-Selectors.md

 ## Step 1 - Create a Parameter
 - Data type: String
-- In list of values enter suitable names for you parameter options, in this case I’ll be switching between State and Sub-Category so these will be my options
+- In list of values enter suitable names for your parameter options, in this case I’ll be switching between State and Sub-Category so these will be my options

 ![Step 1](gifs/t&t_01_sheet_selector/sheet_selector_1_create_parameter.gif "Step 1")